 Research shows that people tend to gravitate to friendships and romantic relationships with people who have roughly the same level of openness as they do.

-So, open people have fewer conflicts with other people than less open people do.
+Accordingly, open people have fewer conflicts with other people than less open people do.
 Studies have also shown that people who are high in openness, like those who are high in agreeableness, are less likely to be prejudiced.
 Because they are more open to different cultures, belief systems, ideas, and kinds of people, people who are high in openness tend to be less prejudiced than people low in openness.
 In light of all of this, it’s not surprising that open people tend to report that their relationships with other people are more satisfying.
-They tend to get along with people better, and other people tend to like them more.
+They tend to get along with people better and other people tend to like them more.

 Parents who are higher in openness are more willing to listen to the child’s perspective and more tolerant of behavior that isn’t exactly what the parent had wanted.
 In fact, open parents sometimes actively encourage their children to express their opinions and even to disagree with them.
 Interestingly, open parents are less likely to report that their children’s misbehavior is a major source of stress in daily life.
-What’s not clear, though, is whether open parents actually have more well-behaved kids, or whether they are open to a broader range of behavior in their children so that they don’t view as many behaviors as bad.
+What’s not clear, though, is whether open parents have more well-behaved kids, or whether they are open to a broader range of behavior in their children so that they don’t view as many behaviors as bad.

 Learn more about what motivates you to do the things you do each and every day

-Also More Open to Your Surroundings
+More Open to Your Surroundings

 Finally, people who score higher in openness tend to enjoy aesthetic experiences more than people who are lower in openness.
 They’re higher in what researchers call “aesthetic sensitivity.”
-People higher in openness enjoy sensory experiences such as art and music and beautiful scenery more than people low in openness do, and they report feeling more absorbed and more emotionally moved by these kinds of experiences.
+People higher in openness enjoy sensory experiences such as art, music, and beautiful scenery more than people low in openness do, and they report feeling more absorbed and more emotionally moved by these kinds of experiences.
 They even report that they get chills or goosebumps more often when they see beautiful things or hear beautiful music.

 One study looked at people’s reactions to viewing photographs of deep space like those amazing images of distant stars and galaxies taken by the Hubble telescope.
 Participants’ scores on a measure of openness were correlated with how profound they said the experience was.
 People higher in openness rated the images as more amazing, more awe-inspiring, more moving, more beautiful.
 People lower in openness rated them less amazing and beautiful, and as more boring.

 Another study found similar effects on people’s reactions to a piece of expressive music.
 In both studies, people who were higher in openness were more likely to say that they had goosebumps or chills during the study.
-So, there’s something about openness that relates to how people experience what they see and hear.
+There’s something about openness that relates to how people experience what they see and hear.